Vajram-And-RaviVajram-And-Ravi

 Chambal River Blog Image

-• It is an important river in the Malwa plateau and a principal tributary of the Yamuna River, thus forms part of the greater Gangetic drainage system.
+• The Chambal River, called Charmanvati in ancient times, is a tributary of the Yamuna River in central India and thus forms part of the greater Gangetic drainage system.

-• It is one of the most pollution-free rivers in India.
+• It is known for its clear and pristine waters, and it is also one of the cleanest rivers in India.

 • Course:

-It rises in the Vindhya Range just south of Mhow, in western Madhya Pradesh.
+• It rises in the Vindhya Range just south of Mhow, western Madhya Pradesh.

 • To its south, east, and west, the basin is defined by the Vindhyan mountain ranges, while the north-western boundary is marked by the Aravalli range.